Tamimi2022/Assignment-SuperPy/report.md

 profit:29.0

-To display the inventory or others not only .csv but also i used a .pdf
+To display the inventory or others not only .csv but also i used a .pdf And i also use Rich for showing Inventory table with green color

 When we buy or sell items, the item is placed in a CSV file.
 To provide these items with a Unique ID, I wrote functionality that the item will always have a unique ID.